madison2829/my-summer-in-markdown/README.md

 # my-summer-in-markdown

 ## introduction
 my name is madison lee.
 I am in the 10th grade.
 I am 15 years old.
+I attend chatsworth high school.
+I play volleyball.
+I love hanging out with my friends and family.
+My favorite season is winter
 ## summer travel experienes
 This summer I went to hawaii.
 While we were there, we did a lot of shopping and swimming.
 We ate lots of different foods as well.
 I went with my family, it was very fun.
 I got to buy lots of clothes and shoes.
 We went to mueseums and hiking.
 Everything at hawaii is so beautiful.
 I was able to take lots of different pictures from many different places.
 ## sports and physical activites